contagon/handbook/2021-07/38-church-policies-and-guidelines.md

 The Church does not sponsor immigration through Church employment.

-Church members offer their time, talents, and friendship to welcome immigrants and refugees as members of their communities (see [Matthew 25:35](/study/scriptures/nt/matt/25.35?lang=eng#p35); see also [38.8.20](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng¶=title_number155-p2558#title_number155) and 38.8.35 in this handbook).
+Church members offer their time, talents, and friendship to welcome immigrants and refugees as members of their communities (see [Matthew 25:35](/study/scriptures/nt/matt/25.35?lang=eng#p35); see also [38.8.35](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng¶=title_number245-p2596#title_number245) in this handbook).

 ### 38.8.21 Internet